Dave200s1/Dave200s1/README.md

 # 💫 About Me:
-👋  Hi, I am a Student of applied data science with a focus on machine learning, data visualisation and IoT applications.
-Chess player and thriller reader in his spare time.
+👋  Data science grad student specialising in ML, data visualisation and IoT applications.
+Chess enthusiast  and thriller reader in my spare time.

 ## 🌐 Socials: